-I came to Hammer’s films like most people come to revelations—accidentally, and then all at once.
-The first time I watched Dyketactics (1974), I was struck by the sheer audacity of it: a montage of sensual, fragmented images of women’s bodies in nature, free and unshackled from the patriarchal gaze.
+I came to Hammer’s films like most people come to revelations—accidentally, then all at once.
+The first time I watched Dyketactics (1974), I was struck by the sheer audacity of it: a montage of sensual, fragmented images of women’s bodies in nature, free and unshackled from the patriarchal gaze, alive in their own pleasure.
 It is considered to be one of the first lesbian-made films to depict lesbian love-making.
 It felt like a love letter to queer desire, saying, "This is how we see ourselves."
 It felt as if Hammer had taken the camera and turned it inside out, revealing not just her subjects but her process, her intention, her care.

 The Artist as Process: Barbara Hammer